timzl/docs/docs/guides/web-servers/supabase/installing-supabase/index.md

 JWT_SECRET=examplePassword2
 ANON_KEY=exampleJWT1
 SERVICE_ROLE_KEY=exampleJWT2
+DASHBOARD_USERNAME=supabase
+DASHBOARD_PASSWORD=this_password_is_insecure_and_should_be_updated
 # [...]
 {{< /file >}}

 5. Open the Kong configuration file, which is located at `volumes/api/kong.yml` in the `supabase/docker` directory.
-Find the `consumers` section of the file, and replace the `key` values under the `anon` and `service_role` usernames with your `exampleJWT1` and `exampleJWT2`, respectively:
+Find the `Dashboard credentials` section of the file.
+Here you can add additional login credentials:

     {{< file "volumes/api/kong.yml" yml >}}
-consumers:
-- username: anon
-  keyauth_credentials:
+basicauth_credentials:
-  - key: exampleJWT1
+- consumer: DASHBOARD
-- username: service_role
+  username: username1
-  keyauth_credentials:
+  password: example-dashboard-password-1
-  - key: exampleJWT2
+- consumer: DASHBOARD
+  username: username2
+  password: example-dashboard-password-2
 {{< /file >}}

 6. Restart your Supabase instance for these changes to take effect: